wyozi-gmod/imgui/README.md

 local fontName = imgui.xFont("!Roboto@24")
 ```

-Expands the entity's render bounds to cover the whole rectangle passed as 3D2D coordinates
+Expands the entity's render bounds to cover the whole rectangle passed as 3D2D coordinates.
+Note: `x`,`y`,`w`,`h` should be the bounds for your whole IMGUI interface, eg. `0, 0, 512, 512` if you draw into the 3d2d space within those bounds.
 (only usable inside `imgui.Entity3D2D` block, before `imgui.End3D2D` call)
 ```lua
 imgui.ExpandRenderBoundsFromRect(x, y, w, h)